THE CLANGER'S LAIR

 THE MAJOR'S SLEIGHT OF HAND

-I mentioned this in the last update but it's worth repeating that the Major's 'freshly picked carrots' argument is both a strawman argument and a sleight of hand at the same time.
+The Major's 'freshly picked carrots' argument is both a strawman argument and a sleight of hand at the same time.

 It's a strawman argument because no-one has ever claimed that the diary is fake due to the inclusion of 'freshly picked carrots' in the diary.